openbmc/openbmc/poky/documentation/ref-manual/classes.rst

    produce packages that depend on tunings through use of the :term:`RDEPENDS` and
-   :term:`TUNE_PKGARCH` variables, should never be configured for all architectures using ``allarch``.
+   :term:`TUNE_PKGARCH` variables, should never be configured for all architectures using :ref:`allarch <ref-classes-allarch>`.
 This is the case even if the recipes do not produce architecture-specific output.

    Configuring such recipes for all architectures causes the